 Beyond their few formal powers, vice presidents are nevertheless important in American politics.
 They are often chosen by presidential candidates to “balance the ticket” either geographically or politically.
 In 1960, Massachusetts liberal John F. Kennedy needed someone like Texan Lyndon Johnson to help him win the presidency.
 In 2012, Mitt Romney—who had expressed pro-choice values and had pushed RomneyCare through in Massachusetts—needed someone with strong conservative credentials like Paul Ryan from Wisconsin.
 In 2016, the irreligious and by all accounts debauched New Yorker Donald Trump needed someone pious and influential with white Christians like Mike Pence from Indiana.
 Once in office, vice presidents are used by presidents in many ways.
 They might be relied upon for political advice.
 They might be put in charge of special initiatives.
 They often represent the president at ceremonies and functions domestically and around the world.

 The Twenty-fifth Amendment also has two provisions that deal with presidential incapacity.
-First, the president can inform the President Pro Tempore of the Senate and the Speaker of the House that he is unable to fulfill the powers and duties of the office.
-When this occurs, the vice president becomes Acting President until the president informs Congress that he is ready to resume the office.
+First, the president can inform the President Pro Tempore of the Senate and the Speaker of the House that they are unable to fulfill the powers and duties of the office.
+When this occurs, the vice president becomes Acting President until the president informs Congress that they are ready to resume the office.
 In 1985, this provision was used when Ronald Reagan had a colonoscopy, and George H. W. Bush became Acting President.
 Twice for the same reason, President George W. Bush temporarily transferred authority to Vice President Dick Cheney in 2002 and in 2007.
 In an additional section of the Twenty-fifth Amendment, the vice president and a cabinet majority can inform the President Pro Tempore of the Senate and the Speaker of the House that the president is unable to fulfill the powers and duties of the office, and then the vice president would become the Acting President.
 This has never been done, but there were persistent rumors of it being contemplated during the Trump administration.
 (2)

 Presidential succession issues beyond Twenty-fifth Amendment provisions are covered by the Presidential Succession Act of 1947, which has been amended several times since then.
 This law spells out the succession order if the president and vice president are both killed or otherwise incapacitated.
 Any person occupying one of these positions who does not meet the eligibility requirements to become president would be skipped.
 Here is the succession order after the vice president: